 Free SOA Exam ASTAM (Advanced Short-Term Actuarial Mathematics) Aggregate Models Practice Questions

-Work through aggregate loss models for Exam ASTAM.
-Questions test compound frequency-severity models, the recursive method, FFT approaches, and stop-loss reinsurance pricing.
+Aggregate loss models on SOA Exam ASTAM test compound frequency-severity models, the Panjer recursive method, fast Fourier transform (FFT) approaches, and stop-loss reinsurance pricing.

 2026 Syllabus